foam-framework/foam2/src/foam/dao/README.md

 Unfortunately, setting up a decorator chain can be a very buggy and frustrating experience.
 The best way to set up a chain is sequentially, testing its function at each step of the way.
 This is because any bug that might be caused by a single step of the process can be very difficult to pinpoint once the entire decorator chain is set up.
 A sequential approach will give you a strong indication to what is causing each bug as it pops up.
 The best way to use this approach is to disable any decorators that may be added by default at first, and slowly add them one by one, taking care to prioritize adding first decorators that may conflict with others such as those performing authorization checks.

 It will help to visualize what decorator chain the EasyDAO is creating at each step of the way to help identify possible culprits and mismatched orders of DAOs.
-This can be done using the following piece of logic to walk the chain of decorators and print them out one by one,
+This can be done using the following piece of logic to walk the chain of decorators and print them out one by one:

 ```java
   foam.dao.DAO delegate = EASYDAO;